How Psychotherapy helps - isn't it just talking?

 Clarify the connection between your past and present

 Who is Psychotherapy for?

 The simple answer is everyone.
 There are many reasons you might come to therapy: perhaps a relationship broke down, or you feel trapped in one; perhaps people always treat you badly and you don't know why; perhaps an unexpected crisis or loss has occurred; perhaps you have a complicated dynamic with a parent and you want resolution; perhaps you live with an illness that complicates life; perhaps you have carried the burden of a destructive secret for years; perhaps your anxiety is really bad at the moment; perhaps you are the life and soul of the party but are inwardly depressed; perhaps old issues have resurfaced; perhaps the guilt of what has been said and done is now too much; perhaps life isn't working out as you hoped; perhaps you are not living life as you want.

-You might feel alone and isolated in what you are experiencing right now, but rest assured, whoever you are, you not alone in considering therapy.
+You might feel alone and isolated in what you are experiencing right now, but rest assured, you not alone in considering therapy.
 It can be a positive step forwards.
-I am here for you, offering non judgemental, confidential support.
+I am here, and can offer non judgemental, confidential support.